ThirtySomething/Billiard/Readme.md

          CheckGroup(9, 13, 14)
 ```

-## Solution ##
+## Solution

-There are two solutions.
-They are symmetric at the y-axis.
-I'll show only one:
+There are two solutions:

 | Level |       |       |       |       |       |       |       |       |       |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |